This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 Being familiar with these symbols certainly doesn’t hurt.

-I can understand the justification for not teaching them and for including them in class material.
+I can understand the justification for both excluding them from and including them in the class material.

 Why Are Proofreaders’ Marks Becoming Less Common?